Foreign Investment Law of the People's Republic of China: Key provisions

+In 2022, the negative list restrictions were lifted.
+The government also issued a positive list of industries where foreign investment is encouraged.

 Comments

 Wang Chen, vice chairman of the NPC Standing Committee, said the Law shows China's will and determination to follow through with reform and opening up in a new historical context, and that "it is a full testament to China's determination and confidence in opening wider to the outside world and promoting foreign investment in the new era."

 Vivian Jiang, vice chair of Deloitte China, said the Law sends the signal of "greater transparency", and will "boost Chinese market's appeal to foreign capital."

 Joerg Wuttke, president of the European Union Chamber of Commerce in China, said the Law puts a "strong emphasis on preventing Chinese entities from forcing foreign companies to transfer valuable technology" in order to do business in China, while improving protection of trade secrets.

+In the view of economist Stephen Roach, the Law's call for the phasing out of caps on foreign ownership in various key industries reduces the need for joint ventures in China and promotes direct acquisitions by foreign enterprises.

 Jake Parker, senior vice president at the U.S.-China Business Council, said the Law still falls short of "specifying what kinds of trade secret disclosures will be prohibited, and clarifying which kinds of administrative departments the provisions on technology transfer may apply to."
 It is also "vague on how communication channels between government agencies and foreign entities will be managed, and how feedback will be incorporated."